2021–22 Watford F.C. season

 The 2021–22 season was the 123rd season in existence of Watford Football Club and their first season back in the Premier League following their immediate return with promotion from the Championship in the previous season.
 Watford also competed in the FA Cup and EFL Cup.

+This season was the first, since 2009–10 without the club's record Premier League goalscorer Troy Deeney who joined Birmingham City after his contract expired.

 Managerial changes

 On 3 October, the Hornets sacked head coach Xisco.
 A day later, Claudio Ranieri was appointed the club's new Head Coach, on a two-year contract.

 Ranieri was sacked on 24 January and was replaced the following day by Roy Hodgson.
+Watford would go on to record 2 wins and remain winless in Hodgson’s tenure and be relegated in May 2022 following a 1-0 defeat to Crystal Palace.